Help Keep Nova Scotia's Special Places Wild - Forever!

 The Nova Scotia Nature Trust works with landowners, volunteers and community partners to protect our treasured natural legacy through private land conservation.

-To date, we have saved nearly 100 conservation sites encompassing over 11,000 acres of old growth forests, iconic coastlines, islands, lakes, rivers, wetlands, and important habitat for wildlife.
+To date, we have saved over 100 conservation sites encompassing over 11,000 acres of old growth forests, iconic coastlines, islands, lakes, rivers, wetlands, and important habitat for wildlife.

 But saving land is just the beginning!
 We promise to protect our conservation lands, forever.
 To meet this ‘forever wild’ commitment, we maintain an active land stewardship program to care for and manage our conservation lands, which allows nature to thrive.